Hemp Frequently Asked Questions

 Hemp is used for fiber, seed, oil, non-THC cannabinoids, and various other derivatives.
 Some hemp varieties can be high in cannabidiol (CBD) and other cannabinoids.
 Hemp and marijuana may also be called Cannabis indica or Cannabis ruderalis, which are biologically-synonymous terms for Cannabis sativa.
 More accurately, indica and ruderalis denote subspecies.

-No - the vast majority of all research materials are destroyed after completion of UF/IFAS trials.
-The UF/IFAS Hemp Pilot Project is seeking to partner with industry for quality testing and product development, however much of these products will also be destroyed.
-The overall goal of the UF/IFAS Hemp Pilot Project is to generate and disseminate research-based information openly for the benefit of all stakeholders in Florida.
+No - the vast majority of all hemp plant material is destroyed after completion of UF/IFAS research trials.
+The UF/IFAS Hemp Research & Extension Program continually seeks to partner with industry and others for quality testing and product development, however much of this material or products will also be destroyed.
+The overall goal of the UF/IFAS Hemp Research & Extension Program is to generate and disseminate research-based information openly for the benefit of all stakeholders in Florida and beyond.

-The UF/IFAS Industrial Hemp Pilot Project is working to identify varieties and production recommendations that can be profitable for growers and also environmentally responsible.
+The UF/IFAS Hemp Research & Extension Program contines the work to identify varieties and production recommendations that can be used by growers and are also environmentally responsible.
 Florida's subtropical climate and markets are very different from other places currently growing and selling hemp.
-Although most hemp seed and plant materials on the market are adapted to those other places, UF/IFAS has started with varietal and cultivar trials to find existing hemp genetics that will grow well in Florida’s diverse soils, climates, and latitudes.
+Although most hemp seed and plant materials on the market are adapted to those other places, UF/IFAS had to begin research with varietal and cultivar trials to identify existing hemp genetics that will grow well in Florida’s diverse soils, climates, and latitudes.

-Economic research is being conducted to better define current input costs for growing hemp, expectations of hemp’s market value, and possible breakeven points for grain, fiber, dual purpose, and cannabidiol (CBD) hemp.
-Additionally, UF/IFAS is mandated to conduct studies to better understand risk of hemp invasiveness or escape from cultivation.
-The UF/IFAS research plan is further described throughout the site.
-The UF/IFAS Hemp Pilot Project planted its first field-level study back in May 2019.
+Economic analysis has been conducted to better understand input and other costs for growing hemp, expectations of hemp’s market value, and possible breakeven points for grain, fiber, dual purpose, and cannabidiol (CBD) hemp.
+Additionally, UF/IFAS was mandated to conduct studies to better understand the risk of hemp invasiveness or escape from cultivation.
+The initial 2019-2021 UF/IFAS research plan is further described throughout the site.
+The UF/IFAS Hemp Research & Extension Program (known at that time as the UF/IFAS Hemp Pilot Project) planted its first field-level study back in May 2019.

 Invasions of non-native plant species are a significant ecological and economic problem in Florida.
 Invasive plants affect biodiversity and ecosystem function.
-Each year, the state spends millions on invasive plant management.
+Each year, the state of Florida spends millions on invasive plant management.

 To reduce the threat of non-native plant invasions, the UF/IFAS Assessment of Non-native Plants in Florida’s Natural Areas conducts risk assessment of non-native plant species new to the state of Florida, or proposed for new uses.
 Data for the risk assessments come from published information related to the biology and ecology of individual species.

-Hemp scores in the 'high invasion risk' category because of what’s known about its ability in other states and countries to escape and colonize natural areas outside of cultivation.
+Hemp was last assessed in 2014 and at that time, scored in the 'high invasion risk' category because of what’s known about its ability in other states and countries to escape and colonize natural areas outside of cultivation.

-2017 Florida state statute directed the UF/IFAS Industrial Hemp Pilot Project to better understand how hemp grows and might persist in the unique climate of Florida with limited and strictly monitored plantings.
-Our Pilot Project has not delayed the licensing of commercial hemp production in Florida, but invasion risk is a concern that must be addressed.
-License applications for hemp cultivation include an environmental containment plan as a first step to mitigate the risk of hemp escape from cultivation and transportation.
-Ongoing invasive studies at UF/IFAS continue to address the hugely impactful problem of plant invasions in the state.
+2017 Florida state statute directed the UF/IFAS Industrial Hemp Pilot Project (now known as the UF/IFAS Hemp Research & Extension Program) to better understand how hemp grows and might persist in the unique climate of Florida with limited and strictly monitored plantings.
+Initial UF/IFAS Pilot Project in no way delayed the pathway to commercial hemp production in Florida, but invasion risk is a concern that must be addressed.
+Ongoing invasive studies at UF/IFAS will continue to address the hugely impactful problem of plant invasions in the state.
 Such work will further assess the potential invasion of hemp into natural areas and inform best management practices for hemp cultivation and seed transportation to reduce invasion risk.

-Yes – the UF/IFAS Hemp Pilot Project is working to sustain existing research and education programs and expand our efforts.
-The UF/IFAS Hemp Pilot Project is seeking donors and formal industry partners that will engage with research and financially support such efforts.
-Additional funding will help continue research established during the pilot project period and expand the program to new areas such as breeding, plant propagation, indoor production, and management practices for environmental protection.
-This work will continue to support the development of the Florida hemp industry.
+Yes – the UF/IFAS Hemp Research & Extension Program is working to sustain existing research and education programs and expand our efforts.
+The UF/IFAS Hemp Research & Extension Program continues to seek federal, state, and industry funding to further advance and communicate hemp science in Florida.
+Such funding will help continue research established during the initial 2019-2021 pilot project period and expand the program to new areas such as breeding, plant propagation, indoor production, and management practices for environmental protection.

-UF/IFAS administrative leadership has approved a fee-based pilot project-approval process for hemp plant propagator businesses in Florida and across the country that approve hemp genetics as propagules according to the FDACS guidelines.
-Approval of hemp cultivars as seeds is not a part of the current UF/IFAS approval program.
-This UF/IFAS Pilot Project Approval offering may provide hemp growers in Florida more science based and credible hemp cultivar options through approved propagules, especially for the CBD/cannabinoid production sector.
-Genetics entered into the UF/IFAS hemp research program can provide information critical to evaluate the genetics in Florida that can also contribute to the approval or certification process.
+In 2020, UF/IFAS administrative leadership did approve a fee-based pilot project-approval process for hemp plant propagator businesses in Florida and across the country.
+UF/IFAS is commenced with approving hemp genetics as propagules (known statutorily as ‘cultivars’) according to state statute and FDACS guidelines.
+Approval of hemp hemp seed varieties was not a part of the UF/IFAS Hemp Cultivar Approval Program.
+This 2020-2021 UF/IFAS Pilot Project Approval Program did offer hemp growers in Florida more science based and credible hemp cultivar options through approved propagules, especially for the CBD/cannabinoid production sector.
+Hemp genetics that were entered into the UF/IFAS Cultivar Approval Program did provide information critical to evaluate the genetics more favorable for growing in Florida.
+Because of a lack of consistent cultivar entries for testing, the UF/IFAS Hemp Cultivar Approval Program was paused in early 2022.

 Other Important Clarifications